stephenostermiller/stack-exchange-comment-templates/README.md

 ## Installation

-Install a user script extension for your browser such as Tampermonkey or Greasemonkey and then install context-menu.js within it.
+1. Install a user script extension for your browser such as [Tampermonkey](https://www.tampermonkey.net/).
+[Greasy Fork](https://greasyfork.org/en) maintains a list of user script manager extensions that are available for various browsers.
+2. Install context-menu.js within your user script manager.
+It is easiest to press the "Install" button on the [Greasy Fork page for this extension](https://greasyfork.org/en/scripts/433721-stack-exchange-comment-template-context-menu).

 ## Getting started